 In 2006, The Killers won a MTV Europe Music Award for "Best Rock Group" and a Q Award for "Best Video" for "When You Were Young".

-In February 2007, The Killers attended the BRIT Awards in the United Kingdom, where they performed "When You Were Young" and won two awards: Best International Group & International Album.
-The Tim Burton-directed video for the album's second single, "Bones", also won Best Video at the NME Awards in February 2007.
+In February 2007, The Killers attended the BRIT Awards in the United Kingdom, where they performed "When You Were Young" and won two awards: Best International Group and International Album.

-In October 2007, The Killers released "Tranquilize", a collaboration with Lou Reed, as the first single from their upcoming compilation album Sawdust.
+In October 2007, The Killers released "Tranquilize", a collaboration with Lou Reed, as the first single from their upcoming album "Sawdust".

-In November 2007, The Killers released a compilation album called Sawdust, containing B-sides from the band's first two albums, rarities, and unreleased material.
+In November 2007, The Killers released "Sawdust", a compilation album containing B-sides, rarities, and unreleased material from their first two albums, which was certified Platinum in the UK.

 In 2007, The Killers headlined the Glastonbury Festival.

-In 2007, The Killers recorded the video for "Read My Mind" in Tokyo, Japan, during a break in their Sam's Town Tour.
-The single release was accompanied by a remix of the song by the Pet Shop Boys.
-Due to high ticket demand, the Killers began headlining arenas including Madison Square Garden for the first time and also headlined a number of major European festivals during 2007, including Glastonbury Festival.
+In 2007, The Killers recorded the video for their single "Read My Mind" in Tokyo, Japan, during a break in their Sam's Town Tour.
+They also began headlining arenas, including Madison Square Garden for the first time, and major European festivals, such as Glastonbury Festival.

 In 2007, The Killers released 'Sawdust', a B-sides and rarities compilation album.